Patrick-Cole/pygmi/README.rst

 Once this is done, download pygmi, extract (unzip) it to a directory, and run it from its root directory with the following command:

    python quickstart.py

-Alternatively, if you satisfy the requirements, you can run the following command from within the extracted directory:

-   python setup_anaconda.py install

-Running pygmi can be now done at the command prompt as follows:

-   pygmi